szymon-polaczy/Blog/static/posts/WordPress Automation Using the CLI.md

 ### PHPMyAdmin Sucks for big databases

 If you need to find a string in your database and connecting to it in phpmyadmin takes ages, try using the CLI.
-All options for this command can be found here but here are the most usefull ones
+These are just the most usefull options so if you want more look through the [documentation][https://developer.wordpress.org/cli/commands/db/search/]

 ```bash
 wp db search "string" --network --all-tables #search for the string everywhere